 The referee had blown the final whistle, only for VAR to award a penalty for a clear handball…

 Bruno Fernandes buries it to win 3-2. pic.twitter.com/CP7bKhGLn7

 — Football on BT Sport (@btsportfootball) September 26, 2020

-Harry Kane’s goal against Southampton was disallowed for offside and the Saints were later awarded an injury-time penalty following Matt Doherty’s handball.
+Harry Kane’s goal against Southampton in September 2020 was disallowed for offside and the Saints were later awarded an injury-time penalty following Matt Doherty’s handball.